I’ve been told (more than once) that I’m not the best role model concerning change. To be candid, I thoroughly agree with the characterization.

 After I drafted these, I searched for other frameworks that capture how we process change.
 I happened upon the Kubler-Ross Change Curve, which applies the seminal model of Elisabeth Kubler-Ross concerning grief, to change efforts within organizations.
 (This theory states that we all move through specified phases when dealing with change, rather than identifying a leading emotion that we deal with over time.)
 I thought it wise to mention it here.

 Where do you fall?
-Have I missed your leading tendency?
+Have I missed your leading orientation toward change?
 Share your style in comments.

 Dr. Marla Gottschalk is an Industrial & Organizational Psychologist.
 She is a Consulting Psychologist at Allied Talent.
 A charter member of the LinkedIn Influencer Program, her posts on workplace topics have appeared at The Huffington Post, US News & World Report and The World Economic Forum